pankaj-gitcode/textToImageGenerator/README.md

 ## Introduction

-This is Project aims to simplify the image generated form texts.
+This Project aims to simplify the image generated form texts.
 Simply pass the prompt and get your AI version Image

 ## Technologies Used